iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.dc.covid19.exposurenotifications___minted14013/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.dc.covid19.exposurenotifications 1 reviews"/>
 </p>

-> App does nothing except bug me when location is off.
+> Update - My building said a worker tested positive for Covid.
+Booted up app.
+Still says NO Exposures.
+Clearly app does not work.
+App does nothing except bug me when location is off.
 As soon as I turn location on app says no cases.
-What's the point?<br> :date: __2021-01-03 02:27:46__
+What's the point?<br> :date: __2021-01-05 20:49:03__

 > Screw you.
 Screw you.
 Screw you.<br> :date: __2020-12-21 04:12:29__